-Albania: Gov changes power purchase formula for private electricity producers4.
-December 2014. / SEE Energy News
+Albania: Gov changes power purchase formula for private electricity producers, SEE Energy News

 According to the government, the high price at which Power utility KESH is forced to purchase electricity from private energy producers is one of the main causes of the financial crisis in energy corporation and the energy sector as a whole.